StrangeRanger/customized-unix-terminal/docs/index.md

 " Overwrites specified default setting set tabstop=4     " Tells vim how many columns a tab counts for set shiftwidth=4  " 'Levels of indentation', where a level of indentation is
-                  " shiftwidth columns of whitespace set expandtab     " Ensure that when you hit tab it will actually use spaces set mouse-=a      " Exchanges the ability to move the cursor with your mouse, " with the ability to highlight and copy text
+                  " shift width columns of whitespace set expandtab     " Ensure that when you hit tab, it will actually use spaces set mouse-=a      " Exchanges the ability to move the cursor with your mouse, " with the ability to highlight and copy text